wp-plugins/triagis-security-evaluation/readme.txt

 = Move Wp-Content Directory =

 Most Wordpress installations use a folder called wp-content and a subdirectory "uploads".
 If you want to make it a little more difficult for possible automated attacks to succeed you might want to consider changing your wp-content directory name.
-With our plugin you can do with a few clicks.
+With our plugin you can do that with a few clicks.
 NOTE: This is intended for development environments and not production sites.
 We do not recommend to try this on your live sites.

 = Future Versions =